Aviation, Technology

 Causes of Rapid Battery Drain in Drones

 Several factors affect the lifespan of a drone’s battery.
-Environmental conditions, flying habits, and even the state of the battery itself can contribute to shorter usage times.
+Environmental conditions, flying habits, battery age, and overall battery health can contribute to shorter usage times.

 Temperature